gircore/gir.core/readme.md

 * **Extensibility:** Allows 3rd party developers to write bindings for other GObject-based libraries, achieving full interoperability between them.

 ## Status
 We are currently in a period of heavy iteration over the core internals of the project.
 The code is under heavy development and not ready for production.
-There is currently _no_ nuget package available.
+There are some pre release nuget packages available for testing purposes.
+Feel free to visit the [nuget organization][GirCoreNuget] to get an overview.

 ### Supported Libraries